collabdotcloud/docs.collab.cloud/docs/admin/extension-search.md

 # Searchresults extension

 Tired of loosing your searchresults when you click on one?
-The connections default is to open the search result in the current window.
+Connections default is to open the search result in the current window.
+So your users need to right-click or CTRL-click on the links.
 This extensions changes the default target for links in the search app:

 ![Search Results](../assets/images/extensions/search-overview.png)